sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 npm run genprivkey
 ```

-then follow [the instruction](../../how-to-deploy-and-call-a-contract/faucet) to fund the key.
+then follow the [faucet instructions](../../how-to-deploy-and-call-a-contract/faucet) to fund the key.

 Next, start deploying and calling the contract:

 1. To [deploy a smart contract](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-deployment), simply call its `deploy` method.

-2. To [call a smart contract](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-call), call one of its public method.
+1. To [call a smart contract](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#contract-call), call one of its public methods.

-Overwrite `deploy.ts` in the root of the project with the following code to deploy and call the `Helloworld` contract:
+For this example, overwrite `deploy.ts` in the root of the project with the following code to deploy and call the `Helloworld` contract:

 ```ts
 import { Helloworld } from './src/contracts/helloworld'